 We can never definitively determine the correct amount of leverage to take, and any attempt to model the expected utility of an investment will have many shortcomings.
 But investors still need to pick a number, even if that number is 1:1 (i.e., no leverage).
 I do not claim that the leverage ratios offered in this section are optimal—they're just reasonable guesses based on what I laid out in the previous sections of this essay.
 Taking too much leverage is worse than not taking enough, so I personally would probably not use this much leverage in practice.

 According to many effective altruists' value systems, most value-aligned money resides with Good Ventures, the foundation that funds the Open Philanthropy Project.
 Donors should care about how Good Ventures invests its money and about how to adapt their own investments to diversify against Good Ventures.
 Unfortunately, I do not know how Good Ventures invests, so I have nothing to say about this other than that it matters a lot.

 If Good Ventures invests a large portion of its assets in Facebook and does not hedge this investment (which it may or may not do, I don't know), other philanthropists should pay particular attention to diversifying against Facebook.

-I am not an investment professional and do not have sufficient expertise to make a recommendation about how to invest based on the findings in this essay.
-I will propose what I believe to be a reasonable and achievable investment plan, but with the caveat that a thoughtful investor could likely find a better implementation.
+I am not an investment professional and do not have sufficient expertise to make a recommendation about how to invest.
+For informational purposes, I will propose what I believe to be a reasonable and achievable investment plan based on the reasoning laid out in this essay, but with the caveat that a thoughtful investor could likely find a better implementation.
 This should be considered a best guess, not an endorsement.